 AIM-TRU is a model for professional development that gives teachers the opportunity to understand high-quality instructional resources and their use through video cases.

 Each professional development session focuses on a formative assessment lesson with an associated video case of its use in the classroom.
 The sessions are carefully crafted to deepen teacher understanding of these lessons, how they support students in understanding big mathematical ideas, and how they align with a framework for powerful mathematics teaching, the Teaching for Robust Understanding (TRU) Framework.

-FALs are lessons designed to help teachers assess what their students have learned about important math concepts and problem-solving skills.
-FALs are intended to be used alongside existing curriculum as a diagnostic.
-FALs that focus on math concepts, for example, are intended to be used about 2/3 of the way through a unit covering that concept, for to review topics previously covered.
+Formative Assessment Lessons (FALs) (also called Classroom Challenges) are free lessons available online from the Math Assessment Resource Service.
+There are 100 lessons in all, covering topics in grades 6-12.
+FALs are designed to help teachers assess what their students have learned about important math concepts and problem-solving skills.
+Each lesson attempts to integrate formative assessment into everyday teaching.
+FALs that focus on math concepts, for example, are intended to be used about 2/3 of the way through a unit addressing that concept, or to review topics previously covered.
 A complete guide for teachers and administrators can be found here.